emtee40/fdroid-wiki/Repository-Management-Overhaul/Managing-trust-in-a-distributed-repo-store-experience.md

 usually about removing or disabling undesired features, dependencies and fixing security issues.
-F-Droid client currently abstracts this trust choice by establishing a priority of repositories and signing keys and always preferring to install from the repository with the highest priority and withing that repository prefer apps signed by up-stream.
+F-Droid client currently abstracts this trust choice by establishing a priority of repositories and signing keys and always preferring to install from the repository with the highest priority and within that repository prefer apps signed by up-stream.